Lightstreamer/Lightstreamer-kafka-connector/README.md

 - **encryption.truststore.type** (Optional)

-  The type of the truststore.
+  The type of the trust store.
 Can be of the following:
   - `JKS`
   - `PKCS12`